Nearly 300 killed in Gaza in 24 hours as Hamas, Netanyahu trade threats

 The emergency action, proposed by Afghanistan, Qatar, Yemen and Morocco, seeks passage into Gaza for medical personnel and supplies, requires the WHO to document violence against healthcare workers and patients, and to secure funding to rebuild hospitals.

-“I must be frank with you: these tasks are almost impossible in the current circumstances,” Tedors said, commending the countries for finding common ground and saying it was the first time any United Nations motion had been agreed to by consensus since the conflict began.
+“I must be frank with you: these tasks are almost impossible in the current circumstances,” Tedros said, commending the countries for finding common ground and saying it was the first time any United Nations motion had been agreed to by consensus since the conflict began.

 About 90 percent of Gaza’s 2.3 million residents have been displaced within the territory.
 With very little aid allowed in, Palestinians are facing severe shortages of food, water and other basic goods.